piercing-index/cloud-vulnerabilities/README.md

 The Cloud customers community need a way to perform such assessment for analyzing the potential impact the vulnerability may have had in their subscriptions and accounts.

-PI is a simple methodology for rating the base score of a Public Cloud vulnerability independently from Clod providers.
+PI is a simple methodology for rating the base (i.e. unmitigated) score of a Public Cloud vulnerability independently from Clod providers.

 Like CVE, PI ranges from 0.0 to 10.0:
 - LOW vulnerabilities score less than 5.0